ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/olap-etl-task.markdown

 !["Custom partition value"](images/olap-etl-7.png "Custom partition value")

-* A custom partition can be defined to differentiate parquet file locations when using the same connection string and transform script in multiple OLAP ETL tasks.
+* A custom partition can be defined to differentiate parquet file locations when using the same connection string in multiple OLAP ETL tasks.
 * The custom partition **name** is defined inside the transformation script.
 * The custom partition **value** is defined in the input box above.
-* The custom partition value can be referenced in the transform script as `$customPartitionValue`.
+* The custom partition value is referenced in the transform script as `$customPartitionValue`.
-* A parquet file path with custom partition will have the following format: `{RemoteFolderName}/{CollectionName}/{customPartitionName=$customPartitionValue}`
+* A parquet file path with custom partition will have the following format:
+  `{RemoteFolderName}/{CollectionName}/{customPartitionName=$customPartitionValue}`
 * Learn more in [Ongoing Tasks: OLAP ETL](../../../../server/ongoing-tasks/etl/olap#the-custom-partition-value).
 <br/>
 ### Run Frequency